-Prominent or asymmetric ears are often a source of childhood teasing or personal dissatisfaction.
-Otoplasty can be performed to either “pin” back the prominent ear or improve the contour of misshapen ears.
+Otoplasty is one of Dr. Weber’s favorite procedures to perform as the results are immediate, permanent and life-changing.
+Prominent, out-standing or asymmetric ears are often a source of childhood teasing or personal dissatisfaction.
+Dr. Weber cares for patients from as young as five years of age through adulthood who have ear issues.
+Otoplasty can “pin” or set back the prominent ear as well as improve the contour of misshapen or asymmetric ears.

 - Overly large ears